PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 06:38:32
+Last updated: 2024-04-06 06:39:05
-Random Quote: I believe the world's a bad place.
-And I don't think I'm much better.
-But we have to try. - Walt Breslin
+Random Quote: A good act does not wash out the bad, nor a bad act the good.
+Each should have its own reward.  -  Stannis Baratheon